Editorial Standards

 Common questions, fast answers

+It reports that a creditor canceled $600 or more of your debt after a specific event.
 You use it to decide whether the amount is taxable, to claim any exclusion on Form 982, and to file your return with the same facts the IRS has on file.

+Canceled debt usually increases taxable income, which can reduce a refund or increase tax due.
 If you qualify for bankruptcy, insolvency, or main home mortgage exclusions, you can remove some or all of it by filing Form 982.
 Document everything so your return matches the IRS data.

-Do I have to pay tax on canceled debt Usually yes, unless you qualify for an exclusion.
+Do I have to pay tax on canceled debt?

-- The most common are bankruptcy, insolvency, and qualified principal residence indebtedness for discharges before January 1, 2026, within the 750,000 cap, 375,000 MFS.
+Usually yes, unless you qualify for an exclusion.
+The most common are bankruptcy, insolvency, and qualified principal residence indebtedness for discharges before January 1, 2026, within the $750,000 cap, $375,000 MFS.
 You claim the exclusion on Form 982.

-- Where do I report a 1099‑C on my return For 2024 individual returns, use Schedule 1 line 8c for nonbusiness amounts, business debt on your business schedule.
+For 2025 individual returns, use Schedule 1 line 8c for nonbusiness amounts, business debt on your business schedule.
 If property was taken, compute gain or loss from the property disposition as explained in Publication 4681.
 Attach Form 982 if you claim an exclusion.

-- What if the creditor sent only a 1099‑C for my foreclosure That is allowed.
+That is allowed.
 If they canceled the debt and foreclosed in the same year, they can file only 1099‑C and complete Boxes 4, 5, and 7 to satisfy the 1099‑A requirement.
 Use those boxes for your property calculations.

 Tools and sources you can trust